Not-Yug-Sharma/Notes-Obsidian/README.md

+# OR
-# OR if you want to make a Organized Discord Server just say so on Insta
+if you want to make a Organized Discord Server just say so on Insta or Messenger